 I am in contempt by not putting utilities and such in my name but I haven't been able to afford it due to paying $1,200 a month in child care by myself.
 He's trying to appeal the part of the final order where the judge gives me equity so I don't know if his money is tied up in legal fees or what.

 A cross petition to the contempt motion would have been the best thing to do.
 But failing to abide by a court order by any party can bring contempt sanctions.
 If you don't bring it up to the court, the court won't know about it.
-A motion for a Rule to Show Casue (i.e. contempt) is the means to...Read more »
+A motion for a Rule to Show Casue (i.e. contempt) is the...Read more »

 He has custody and is paying her because the kids were staying with her during the school week.
 This is no longer the case.
 The kids are staying exclusively with him now and have been for a month.
 She basically does nothing for the kids.
 Can the order to pay child support to her be reversed or...
 Read more »

 Yes.
 The child support obligation can be modified whenever there is a "significant change in circumstances."
 Generally a significant change in circumstances is when the income, or the parenting time obligation changes by 20% or greater.
-It sounds, from the limited facts presented, that this would...Read more »
+It sounds, from the limited facts presented, that...Read more »

 My boyfriend got into it with his aunt.
 And decided to expos her on his TV show.
 He showed a conversation he had with her through private messaging.
 As well as it showed her profile picture.
 And he also mentioned names in his show.
 His show airs on a library channel.

 An unknown person or persons has published libelous information about me on some website that's supposed to be used for consumer reviews and complaints.
-They said I'm a hacker, identity thief, stalker, etc. One of them used a name I've never heard of and claimed she had a relationship with me where...
+They said I'm a hacker, identity thief, stalker, etc. One of them used a name I've never heard of and claimed she had a...
 Read more »

 Yes, you can file a case for defamation and name John or Jane Does as defendants, as well as the company, until you find out who they are by serving the company with subpoenas to produce the IP addresses of the posters.
 It will take a little work, but if these statements are damaging your...Read more »